marzeelabs/elm-headless/README.md

 # elm-headless

 Trial repo for building an Elm app.
-Currently, this displays a list of articles from a (fake) JSON back-end.
+Currently, this displays a list of articles from a Drupal 8 back-end (hosted on platform.sh)

 ## Installation